seanhy1/final_project/README.md

 The template from this project directly comes from the material taught through Module 09 and the tutorial can be accessed here: https://docs.mapbox.com/help/tutorials/show-changes-over-time/#finished-product

 Acknowledgment:
-Bo Zhao- taught concepts which I was able to utilize for the final project Steven Bao- responding to my emails efficiently and answering all my questions I had when errors occurred in my code Mapbox- providing their template tutorial
+- Bo Zhao: taught concepts which I was able to utilize for the final project
+- Steven Bao: responding to my emails efficiently and answering all my questions I had when errors occurred in my code
+- Mapbox: providing their template tutorial
-Seattle GeoData- providing reliable and public dataset
+- Seattle GeoData: providing reliable and public dataset